Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

 Using the extremization equations $\partial_{\omega_i}\cS=0=\partial_{\varphi^I}\cS$ and \eqref{CIJK_inverse} one can verify that the above identity must hold for the critical value of $\Lambda$.
 It is then easy to derive the black ring entropy $S=-2\pi\ii\Lambda$ and the supersymmetric constraint among the charges corresponding to Im$\,S=0$ by solving the quadratic equation \eqref{black_ring_polynomial_flat} for $\Lambda$.

 \paragraph{Thermodynamics of the asymptotically-AdS black ring.}

-If supersymmetric asymptotically\texttt{-}AdS black ring solutions exist, we can give a prediction for their entropy and constraint among the charges.
-The same expression for the on-shell action \eqref{OSA_ring} is also valid for gauged supergravities, with the only difference being in the constraints \eqref{ring_constraints}, where now the Fayet-Iliopoulos parameters $V_I$ are no longer zero.
-In particular this means that the extremand now reads
+If supersymmetric asymptotically\texttt{-}AdS black ring solutions with a single bubble and no singularities exist, the on-shell action \eqref{OSA_ring} can give a prediction for their entropy and constraint among the charges.
+The extremand now reads